grayside/adamross.dev/content/post/2024/dependency-updates-more-than-review/index.md

 * Open a Pull Request and highlight some context on the change
 * and because you have CI set up, they trigger your automated tests

-When I start my day and look at a Pull Request created by a tool like this, I may see a lot of encouraging green checkmarks ✅ declaring merge-worthiness.
+When I start my day and look at a Pull Request created by a tool like this, I may see a lot of encouraging green checkmarks✅ declaring merge-worthiness.

 ## The tools did all the work, I can review & merge, right?